mbdmitchell/MCV-chess/README.md

 ## Contributing

-If you'd like to contribute to this project, please fork the repository, create a new branch for your feature or bug fix, make your changes, and submit a pull request for review.
+MCV Chess is a personal project, and I do not actively accept contributions.
+However, you are welcome to fork the repository and use the code as a starting point for your own projects or experiments.
+Feel free to explore, modify, and extend the code to suit your needs.